"A bigger TV, that doesn't exist in Europe?": The photo of Alcaraz's living room that shocks American stars

 "No frills!
 Plastic film on the table, trophies in disarray.
 He just put them there hastily."

-A comment that highlights a surprising truth: Alcaraz, despite his status as a global star, still lives in an almost disarming simplicity.
+A comment that highlights a surprising truth: Alcaraz, despite his global star status, still lives in an almost disarming simplicity.

-The trio immediately drew a parallel with Rafael Nadal, another Spanish legend famous for his humility and complete lack of ostentatious luxury.
+The trio immediately drew a parallel with Rafael Nadal, another Spanish legend famous for his humility and discretion.

-Johnson summarized the culture shock with a humorous sentence:
+Johnson summed up the culture shock with a funny sentence:

 "A huge house with a 100-inch television, that doesn't exist in Europe?
 I don't understand."